 Accessibility means ensuring voters with disabilities have equal access to voter registration and polling places.
 Individuals with disabilities face many barriers to casting a ballot.
-Although the Americans with Disabilities Act of 1990 (ADA) mandates accessibility in all public accommodations and the Help America Vote Act of 2002 (HAVA) mandates that all polling places have at least one accessible voting system, many polling places are still inaccessible to voters with disabilities.
-A study by Rutgers University found that 30.1 percent of disabled voters had difficulties voting in the 2012 election.
-The nonpartisan Government Accountability Office conducted a comprehensive study of 167 randomly selected polling places in 2016 and found that 83 percent of polling places had impediments to voting.
+Although the Americans with Disabilities Act of 1990 (ADA) mandates accessibility in all public accommodations and the Help America Vote Act of 2002 (HAVA) mandates that all polling places have at least one accessible voting system, many polling places are still inaccessible.
+A 2020 study by Rutgers University discovered that 11% of people with disabilities reported having trouble voting, and that voters with disabilities were still almost twice as likely than voters without disabilities to report difficulties with voting.